Supadio International Airport: Facilities and development

-In 2019, the runway was extended to 2,600 meters, up from the original 2,250 meters, to accommodate larger aircraft.
-Additionally, the number of jet bridges was increased from 4 to 7.
+In 2019, the runway was extended from 2,250 meters to 2,600 meters to accommodate larger aircraft.
+This upgrade allows the airport to handle aircraft such as the Boeing 737-900ER, whereas previously it was limited to smaller aircraft like the Boeing 737-400.
 Earlier, between 2010 and 2011, the runway had been widened from 30 meters to 45 meters.
-There are also plans to extend the runway to 3,000 meters in the future to accommodate wide-body aircraft and to anticipate the increasing air traffic in Pontianak.
+There are also plans to extend the runway up to 3,000 meters in the future to accommodate wide-body aircraft such as the Airbus A330 and the Boeing 777 and to anticipate the increasing air traffic in Pontianak.
+This would also enable the airport to operate direct flights to Jeddah, Saudi Arabia, for Hajj pilgrims in the future, eliminating the need to transit via Batam as is currently required.
 However, due to limited land availability for extending the existing runway, a proposal has been made to construct a new 3,000-meter by 60-meter runway parallel to the current one.
 Once completed, the existing runway would be converted into a parallel taxiway.
-An estimated 300 billion Rupiah will be invested in the construction of the new runway.
+An estimated 300 billion rupiah will be invested in the construction of the new runway.

+After the completion of the new terminal in 2017, the airport was able to accommodate up to 3.8 million passengers annually; however, it had already served 3.1 million passengers in 2016.
+Under the future master plan, the passenger terminal will be further expanded to accommodate up to 5.5 million passengers annually.
+The apron will also be enlarged from its current area of 47,200 m² to 75,600 m², allowing it to handle more aircraft.
+The West Kalimantan government is also planning to construct a toll road linking Supadio International Airport with Kijing International Port.
+The project is currently under consideration and aims to enhance mobility and improve logistics flows, with an estimated investment of approximately 23.24 trillion rupiah.